ryanhoedt/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting overwhelming traffic to the network.
+Load balancing ensures that the application will be capable of handling a high level of traffic, distributing traffic between 3 web servers.
+This ensures consistent availability, since no one server is overwhelmed.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The jump box provides a single, restricted point of entry to the network, accessible only from the public IP address of the admin's computer via SSH.
+Access to the virtual machines on the network is possible from the ansible container on the jump box.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the services and system logs.
 - 'Filebeat'collects and parses system logs from the server and forwards them to Elasticsearch and Logstash for indexing and Kibana for easy visualization.
 - 'Metricbeat'records metrics and statistical data and services running on the server such as CPU usage, memory, file system, disk and network input/output statistics and allows them to be viewed in Kibana.